Details emerge about GM plan to pay ignition-switch victims

 A spokesman for GM, Jim Cain, said that Feinberg would determine the protocol for accepting and administering claims.

-The preliminary details that have emerged about the compensation program would require GM to waive several defences it could have used if claims were brought in court.
-One of those defences would be the terms of GM's exit from bankruptcy in July 2009, which shield the company from liability for accidents prior to that date.
+The preliminary details that have emerged about the compensation program would require GM to waive several defenses it could have used if claims were brought in court.
+One of those defenses would be the terms of GM's exit from bankruptcy in July 2009, which shield the company from liability for accidents prior to that date.

 An attorney representing some crash victims, Lance Cooper, said that victims or their families who choose not to participate in the program would face the daunting prospect of going up against GM in court.

-"It's taking on GM with all the defences GM can assert," Cooper said.
+"It's taking on GM with all the defenses GM can assert," Cooper said.
 "For many people, that may be a very difficult road to travel."

 (Reporting by Jessica Dye in New York and Julia Edwards in Washington; Editing by Ted Botha and Lisa Shumaker)